hazelcast/hazelcast-reference-manual/src/WhatsNew/Fixes.md

 The following are the issues solved for Hazelcast 3.5.2 release.

+- There is a performance issue: Even when the Spring boot application is doing nothing, CPU consumption is very high.
+A thread named ".hazelcast-wm.ensureInstance" consumes CPU around 70% because of the method `ClusteredSessionService.run()` [[#6052]](https://github.com/hazelcast/hazelcast/issues/6052).
 - MapLoader blocks the entire partition when loading a single entry [[#5818]](https://github.com/hazelcast/hazelcast/issues/5818).
 - The method `IMap.getAll` by-passes interceptors in the Hazelcast 3.3 and higher versions [[#5775]](https://github.com/hazelcast/hazelcast/issues/5775).
 - `AWSJoiner` fails for the regions except us-east-1 [[#5653]](https://github.com/hazelcast/hazelcast/issues/5653).